Judy Shintani

-Early life
+Early life and education

 Na Omi Judy Shintani, also known as Judy Shintani, was born in Ames, Iowa.
 Her father is from Poulsbo, Washington and her mother is from Honolulu, Hawaii.
 Shintani's father's family had an oyster farming business that was lost in the 1940s when they were taken to Camp Tulelake during World War II.
 Eventually, Shintani's family ended up settling in the Central Valley of California.
 It was here that her mother became the first Asian American elementary school teacher in Lodi, California, and her father worked in television broadcasting.
 Shintani grew up in a small, central valley region, before she moved away to the Bay Area for college.

+Shintani has a Bachelor of Science in Graphic Design, from San José State University and a Masters of Transformative Art from John F. Kennedy University, Berkeley.

 Career

-Shintani has exhibited her work throughout California, the Pacific Northwest and Southwest.
-She founded the Kitsune Community Art Studio in an old dairy barn in Half Moon Bay, California, where she currently resides.
-In addition to owning and running the art studio, she works as an art instructor at Foothill Community College in Los Altos, California and is teaching artists at Creativity Explored, an art gallery that focuses on showcasing artists with disabilities.
-Shintani is a member of the Asian American Women's Artist Caucus and a board member of the Northern California Women's Caucus for Art.
-She is also involved in WEAD, a Women's Environmental Arts Directory.

-Education

-She has a Bachelor of Science in Graphic Design, from San José State University along with a Masters of Transformative Art, which she got from John F. Kennedy University, Berkeley.
-Some topics that were included in her courses at JFK University were learning about Expressive Arts with elderly clients and holistic approaches to arts education.
-Along with these degrees her education also involves various workshops and other programs some of which include traditional kimono sewing, Dream it Build it (an installation workshop) and Native American Pottery.